Help Guide

 Satisfied vs unsatisfied

-Satisfaction does not instantly boost your score, but many lenders view satisfied judgments more favourably, especially as they age.
+Satisfaction does not instantly boost your credit score, but many lenders view satisfied judgments more favourably, especially as they age.

-Why marking satisfied helps
+Why marking as satisfied helps

-• Demonstrates responsibility and repayment.
+• Demonstrates responsibility and repayment

-• Some lenders accept satisfied CCJs but reject unsatisfied ones.
+• Some lenders accept satisfied CCJs but reject unsatisfied ones

-• Older, satisfied CCJs carry progressively less weight.
+• Older, satisfied CCJs carry progressively less weight

 Step-by-step: how to get a CCJ marked satisfied

 Once you have paid the full judgment amount, gather proof such as bank statements, receipts, or confirmation from the creditor.
+It's important to be aware that simply paying the CCJ does not necessarily mean that it will be marked as satisfied.
+To ensure that happens:

-2. Ask them to update the judgment to “satisfied” and notify Registry Trust.
+2. Ask them to update the judgment to "satisfied" and notify Registry Trust

-3. Apply for a Certificate of Satisfaction (recommended) using form N443.
+3. Apply for a Certificate of Satisfaction (recommended) using form N443

-4. Allow 4–8 weeks for court, Register, and credit updates.
+4. Allow 4-8 weeks for court, Register and credit updates

 How to remove a CCJ before six years